rclone/rclone/docs/content/ftp.md

 address as password.

 ```
-No remotes found - make a new one
+No remotes found, make a new one?
 n) New remote
 r) Rename remote
 c) Copy remote